viorble/Lecture-Database/ch04_entity_replationship_modeling.md

 # Relationship Participation
 - Relationship participation is either <span class="blue-text">optional or mandatory</span>.
 - Because of the bidirectional nature of relationships, it is necessary to determine the connectivity as well as max and min cardinalities of the relationship from COURSE to CLASS and from CLASS to COURSE.
-- **Optional participation** means that one entity occurrence does not require a corresponding entity occurrence in the relationship
+- **Optional participation** means that some rows may not participate into the relationship
-- **Mandatory participation** means that one entity occurrence requires a corresponding entity occurrence in the relationship
+- **Mandatory participation** means that each row must participate into the relationship

 # Illustration of Relationship Participation